 We have developed new experimental techniques to probe and exert control over the microscopic realm.
-Prominent among these are (1) the holographic optical trapping technique for manipulating hundreds of objects simultaneously using a single beam of light imprinted with computer-designed holograms, (2) methods of particle tracking for digital video microscopy capable of measuring micrometer-scale objects' trajectories with nanometer precision, and (3) holographic video microscopy, which permits three-dimensional imaging and sample characterization at video rates.
+Prominent among these are (1) the holographic optical trapping technique for manipulating hundreds of objects simultaneously using a single beam of light imprinted with computer-designed holograms, (2) holographic video microscopy, including holographic particle characterization, which permits three-dimensional imaging and sample characterization at video rates, (3) methods of particle tracking for digital video microscopy capable of measuring micrometer-scale objects' trajectories with nanometer precision, and (4) methods of acoustic holography for imaging and manipulation.

 Read on to learn about the group's research and methods.